 The same thing could be done with the gtk+ version of the Transmission for Linux, transmission-gtk .

 Now, it's ready, your 24x7 running and low power consuming openwrt torrent downloader, it's cheper to make too !

-My previous failed attemp to run transmission reliably was only due to 32 MB of RAM, now it works fine.
+My previous failed attempt to run transmission reliably was only due to 32 MB of RAM, now it works fine.
 So, for a hassle free setup, you can use a wifi router under 100 dollar budget, which has plenty of RAM and a descent CPU to handle torrent download smoothly.

 If you have any suggestion or question, please feel free to leave comment, sharing this tutorial on social networks is also highly appreciated.